Ready to spend some money on your destination wedding?

 Hopefully when you read this, you already have a general budget in mind for your wedding here in the Virgin Islands.

-If this is the first time you stumbled onto the musings and guides I’ve written about St. Thomas and St. John weddings, let me share with you 1 piece of important information that I tend to talk about a lot…
+If this is the first time you stumbled upon my musings about St. Thomas and St. John weddings, let me share with you 1 piece of important information that I tend to talk about a lot…

 (For more important information about getting married in St. Thomas check out 13 Things You Must Know About Having a St. Thomas Wedding.)